JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 - Increase :code:`master_root_volume_size` and :code:`compute_root_volume_size`, if your code involves heavy local disk I/O.
 - :code:`max_queue_size` and :code:`maintain_initial_size` are less critical as they can be easily changed later.

-I have omitted the FSx section, which is left the next post.
+I have omitted the FSx section, which is left to the `next post <link://slug/fsx-experiments>`_.

 One last thing: Many HPC code runs faster with hyperthreading disabled [#hyper]_.
 To achieve this at launch, you can write a custom script and execute it via the ``post_install`` option in pcluster's config file.
 This is a bit involved though.
 Hopefully there can be a simple option in future versions of pcluster.